willstepp/writings/hunger/hunger.md

 Let me out you lazy dog, Mika said.

-He gave his friend a soft kick in the side and Gawoki startled awake.
+He gave his friend a soft kick in the side and Gawoni startled awake.
 Mika laughed.

 Why do you laugh?
 Gawoni said.
 He stretched both arms above him and yawned like a mountain lion.
 I was awake.